-We offer the following accessibility features on our site:
+We offer the following accessibility feature on our site:

 - 'Skip to content'

 At the top of every page is a link that is spoken by screen-reading software and will appear when 'tabbed to' using a keyboard.
 It is the first link and, when selected, will skip past the rest of the menu items and start at the beginning of the main page content

 Headings and navigation menus